-It’s in stark contrast to Warhol’s more famous black and white images: two semi-conscious women pinned and bleeding under the chassis of their flipped car; or his repeating images of a young woman plunging to her death from an 11th storey ledge.
+It’s in stark contrast to Warhol’s more famous and more problematic black and white images: two semi-conscious women pinned and bleeding under the chassis of their flipped car; or his repeating images of a young woman plunging to her death from an 11th storey ledge.
 I could live without his entire Death and Disaster Series, to be quite honest – too flippant, too detached.

-There’s another black and white picture that’s illuminating, though: Richard Avedon’s photograph of Warhol after his life-saving surgery following his shooting by radical feminist Valerie Solanas.
+There’s another black and white picture that’s illuminating, however: Richard Avedon’s photograph of Warhol after his life-saving surgery following his shooting by radical feminist Valerie Solanas.
 Scars snake across his torso, his skin puckered, his chest pulled out of shape, white zig-zags from dozens of stitches forming a Frankenstein-esque patchwork.